 Discover hydro-mechanical technology and use the gripper to “vacuum” and lift objects.
 That means you don’t need batteries to get this kit to work!
 For more advanced learning, create lesson plans around degrees of freedom (DoF), since this robot has 6 Axes of movement.
 You can also use existing toys (Legos, Arts & Craft Supplies, etc.) to create objects to pick up.
 Lot’s of options when it comes to this robotic arm kit!

 This is a building kit, so be ready to spend most of your time with this kit putting the arm together.
 The instructions are detailed, so students 12 and up should have no problem completing the activity independently or with a small group.
 If you’re looking to show students how to use a screwdriver for building and assembly, this activity will give them hands-on experience.
-There are small parts with the kit, so this probably isn’t the best options for students under 8.
+There are small parts with the kit, so this probably isn’t the best option for students under 8.

 OWI also makes an RC version of this Robotic Arm, so if that interests you more, feel free to check it out!